-The Academy is aimed at young people that have just started their coaching journey in addition to those who are already coaching in a community setting and are keen to receive further training.
+The Kent Young Coach Academy (KYCA) is aimed at young people that have just started their coaching journey in addition to those who are already coaching in a community setting and are keen to receive further training.

 In 2016-17, the first year of the programme, 20 young people signed up and 12 of them completed all of the modules and their coaching placement by June 2017.
 When asked what they enjoyed most about being part of the Academy the responses included:

 - “Seeing how different coaches work and across different sports”

 - “Picking up different ideas from other people”